ericleong/bubblebattles/README.md

     npm install

-if necessary, change the `host` in `grid-client.js`.
-Then start the server
+if necessary, change the `host` in `grid-client.js`, or set the `DOMAIN` environment variable.
+The port can also be set with the `PORT` environment variable.
+Then start the server with

-    node grid-server.js
+    $ node grid-server.js

 and visit

 	localhost:8080

-or the host you selected in your browser.
+in your browser (or the hostname you set).